utdata/icj-class/js/js-class-03.md

   }
 }
 ```

+Save and run your code again and look at the last two entries in your console log.
+Question for class: Why does one log return a letter and one "false"?

 OK, now let's build the `fullName` field.
 This is just like we did with our `makeName` function.
 We don't have a variable called `fullName` available yet, so we'll instantiate it using `let`.